hawley-jeffrey-bah/payment-accuracy/website/pages/agencies/CNCS/2024.md

   \ onboarding and service is managed and verified by the agency.
 The improper payment\
   \ rate is well under the $10M threshold and will not be reported in FY 2025.\n"
 detail_pcp12_1: '3.0'
+detail_pcp14: 'The AmeriCorps OIG recommendations: Management agreed to include the National Service Trust to the list of programs susceptible to improper payments and add additional provisions to its grant terms and conditions.'
 detail_raa8: 'No'
 detail_raa9: The risk assessments for RSVP and SCP were optional but were performed due to the history of required Phase 2 reporting.